pathakmukul/Gemini-LIVE-API-Bidirectional-Audio-in-React-Native/README.md

 ## Usage

-- Press the microphone button (if present) to start speaking.
+- Press the glowing circular button at the bottom of the screen to start a conversation.
+- The button changes color to indicate active status (white for start, red for stop).
-- Your voice is streamed to Gemini and you’ll hear the AI’s response played through the main speaker.
+- Your voice is streamed to Gemini and you'll hear the AI's response played through the main speaker.
+- Visual indicators show when the AI is speaking and the current status.
 - All audio is routed through the loudspeaker for maximum clarity.

 ---